eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

 ### 0.974
-- When loading, hide redacted to prevent savescumming
+- When loading, hide Redacted to prevent savescumming
 - Fixed chromatic CSS for boosts in shop
+- New boost for time travellers: Flux Turbine
+- Found the Sand Tool sell code didn't do quite what I thought

 ### 0.973
 - Removed some references to old hover stuff